{{org_field_logo}}

 7. Notice Periods and Redundancy Pay

-- Half a week’s pay for each full year under age 22.
+- half a week’s pay for each full year of employment when the employee was under age 22;

-- One week’s pay for each full year between 22 and 40.
+- one week’s pay for each full year of employment when the employee was aged 22 to 40; and

-- One and a half weeks’ pay for each full year over age 40.
+- one and a half weeks’ pay for each full year of employment when the employee was aged 41 or over.

 8. Redeployment and Alternative Employment